 Sabatina underlines that emotional intelligence isn’t about being in agreement at all times, but about knowing how to navigate conflict that will invariably make its presence felt.

 “Emotional intelligence means communicating through conflict in a way that hurts your partner the least,” she says.
 This is a tough one to master since we’re all prone to lashing out in anger.
 However, words can leave lasting scars, so a little emotional intelligence goes a long way in minding what you say.

 The art of conflict management goes beyond relationship structures.
-Even navigating a breakup in the least toxic manner and keeping the love alive even if your relationship didn’t work out, is one of the types of emotional intelligence.
+Even navigating a breakup in the least toxic manner possible and keeping the love alive even if your relationship didn’t work out, is one of the types of emotional intelligence.

 Think of hurtful things you should never say to your partner.
 Things that trigger them or bring to mind past trauma.
-Then, make sure you don’t fling them out even when you’re having a heated argument.
+Then, make sure you don’t fling those words out even when you’re having a heated argument.
 Also, following a major conflict, be sure to practice forgiveness while maintaining healthy boundaries.

 6. Be a friend to your lover

 I’m way nicer to my friends than I am to my romantic partners.
 I share a deep emotional relationship with them, but I also see them as complex people who make mistakes, I give them the benefit of the doubt, and I gently call them in when I think it’s needed.